peter88213/novelyst/docs/index.md

 - or [OpenOffice](https://www.openoffice.org) with the [oo2yw7](https://peter88213.github.io/oo2yw7) or [pywoo](https://peter88213.github.io/pywoo) extension.

+### Note for Windows users

+The easiest way to install Python on your PC may be via the Microsoft store.

+### Note for Linux users

+Please make sure that your Python3 installation has the *tkinter* module.
+On Ubuntu, for example, it is not available out of the box and must be installed via a separate package named *python3-tk*.

 ## General note about the fitness for use

 At present, this program is still under active development.
 Therefore it is recommended to check for updates from time to time, as well as for the plugins.